Eschatologue/CM_wiki/docs/gameplay/playing-the-game.md

 Whispers don't disturb sleep, unless a sleeper's passive Wisdom (Perception) score is 20 or higher and the whispers are within 10 feet of the sleeper.
 Speech at a normal volume awakens a sleeper if the environment is otherwise silent (no wind, birdsong, crickets, street sounds, or the like) and the sleeper has a passive Wisdom (Perception) score of 15 or higher.

-### Sleeping in Armor
+### Sleeping in Armour

-Sleeping in light armor has no adverse effect on the wearer, but sleeping in medium or heavy armor makes it difficult to recover fully during a long rest.
+Sleeping in light armour has no adverse effect on the wearer, but sleeping in medium or heavy armour makes it difficult to recover fully during a long rest.

-When you finish a long rest during which you slept in medium or heavy armor, you regain only one quarter of your spent Hit Dice (minimum of one die).
+When you finish a long rest during which you slept in medium or heavy armour, you regain only one quarter of your spent Hit Dice (minimum of one die).
 If you have any levels of exhaustion, the rest doesn't reduce your exhaustion level.

 ### Going without a Long Rest